Inside the Crypto World's Biggest Scandals - Coindoo

 India is among the countries that decided to reject cryptos altogether, installing extremely harsh regulations regarding crypto trading, with many politicians demonizing digital assets.

-However, it was revealed later on that India’ Bharatiya Janata Party was receiving and circulating around $12 million worth of cryptocurrency.
+However, it was revealed later that India’s Bharatiya Janata Party was receiving and circulating around $12 million worth of cryptocurrency.
 How convenient for them.
-The funny thing here is that the party rose to prominence by promising to end shadow economy and crypto use in the country.
-How hypocritical of them.
+The funny thing is that the party rose to prominence by promising to end the country’s shadow economy and crypto use.
+How hypocritical does that sound?

 The Ponzi Scheme

-The stolen amount was estimated to be around 500,000 Bitcoins, which was approximately US $5 million at the time.
-But then investigators came to find out that a large amount of coins which were thought at first to not belong to Shavers, actually belonged to a black market website sued by the scammer to mix his funds in order to conceal the real amount he actually stole.
+The stolen amount was estimated to be around 500,000 Bitcoins, approximately $5 million at the time.
+But then investigators found that a large number of coins, which were thought to not belong to Shavers, belonged to a black market website sued by the scammer to mix his funds to conceal the real amount he stole.

-When he was caught by authorities he was ordered to pay back $1.2 million to investors and was sentenced to serve a one-year prison term.
+When authorities caught him, he was ordered to pay back $1.2 million to investors and was sentenced to serve a one-year prison term.

 A wealthy Malaysian named Mr. Pang decided to travel to Singapore in order to purchase Bitcoins with cash in a face-to-face meeting with an alleged broker.